-Our mission is to assure justice by advocating for environmental and community health.
-We believe that everyone has the right to clean air, clean water, and toxic-free food.
+We believe everyone has the right to clean air, clean water, and toxic-free food.
 Driven by a core belief in environmental justice, ACAT empowers communities to eliminate exposure to toxics through collaborative research, shared science, education, organizing, and advocacy.

 We help communities implement effective strategies to limit their exposure to toxic substances and to protect and restore the ecosystems that sustain them and their way of life.